 There’s a variety of ways that you can do this, and some may also opt for some sort of paid arrangement in accordance with 11 U.S. Code § 504 – Sharing of compensation.

 Many attorneys and bankruptcy lead services use Google (and sometimes Bing) to get bankruptcy leads.
 The reason is partial that you can get search intent.
 For example, someone searching for “file bankruptcy now” or “bankruptcy attorney near me” may have a high intent to file bankruptcy.
 We have had more success with Google than Bing over the years.

-Unfortunately, Google ads is difficult to navigate for a couple of reasons:
+Unfortunately, Google ads are difficult to navigate for a couple of reasons:

-The High Intent Search Terms Are Often Very Expensive
+2. The High Intent Bankruptcy Search Terms Are Often Very Expensive

 Paid: Facebook Ads